bengalbee25/ExpenseApp-Personal-Expense-Tracker/README.md

 ## License

-This project is for academic and learning purposes.
-Add a LICENSE file if you want to publish it under a specific open-source license.

----

-## Author

-Developed by **Your Name**
+This project is licensed under Apache License 2.0.
+See the LICENSE file for details.